hbctraining/Training-modules/Advanced_shell/lessons/03_Regular_expressions.md

 #### Single quotations

-So `grep` doesn't ever "see" quotation marks, but rather quotation marks are interpretted by `bash` first and then the result is passed to `grep`.
+So `grep` doesn't ever "see" quotation marks, but rather quotation marks are interpreted by `bash` first and then the result is passed to `grep`.
 The big advantage of using quotation marks, single or double, when using `grep` is that it allows you to use search expressions with whitespace in them.
-However, within bash, single-quotation marks (`'`) are intepretted *literally*, meaning that the expression within the quotation marks will be interpretted by `bash` *EXACTLY* the way it is written.
+However, within bash, single-quotation marks (`'`) are intepreted *literally*, meaning that the expression within the quotation marks will be interpreted by `bash` *EXACTLY* the way it is written.
 Notably, `bash` variables within single-quotations are **NOT** expanded.
 What we mean by this is that if you were to have a variable named `at` that holds `AT`:

 ```
 at=AT